How to Create a Link for Photos in Google Drive

 8. Tap Copy link.

-This method works well for client photos, event galleries, product images, student submissions, and project photos where each item needs a clear row with its name, preview, and link.
+This works well for client photos, event galleries, product images, student submissions, and project photos where each image needs a clear record.

 Launching Drive Explorer Pro

-2. Go to Extensions > Drive Explorer Pro > Open Drive Explorer Pro.
+2. Click Extensions > Drive Explorer Pro > Open Drive Explorer Pro.

 1. Click the Settings tab in the sidebar.

-3. Under File Access Settings, choose who can open the photo links:
+4. Under File Access Settings, choose who can open the photo links.

 Choosing Photo Details to Add to Google Sheets

-2. Under Start listing file from, choose where Drive Explorer Pro should place the results:
+2. Under Start listing file from, choose where Drive Explorer Pro places the results.

 OptionWhen to use it

-Currently selected cellUse this when you want the results to start from the cell you selected
+Currently selected cellUse when you want results to start from the cell you selected

-Append below existing dataUse this when your sheet already has photo rows and you want to add new rows below them
+Append below existing dataUse when your sheet already has photo rows and you want to add new rows below

-3. Under Select File Attributes to list, enable these attributes:
+3. Under Select File Attributes to list, enable the attributes you need.

 AttributeWhat it adds to the sheetWhy to include it

-File Name Linked to URLAdds the photo name as a clickable linkLets you open the photo directly from the sheet
+File Name Linked to URLPhoto name as a clickable linkOpen the photo from the sheet

-Direct Download LinkAdds a link that downloads the photo directlyUseful when someone needs to download the photo instead of previewing it
+Direct Download LinkLink that downloads the photo directlyUseful when someone needs to save the file

-Mime TypeAdds the file type, such as image/jpeg or image/pngHelps confirm whether the file is a supported image format
+Mime TypeFile type such as image/jpeg or image/pngConfirm the image format

 Listing Existing Google Drive Photos in Google Sheets

-1. Open the List files tab in the sidebar.
+1. Click the List Files tab in the sidebar.

 2. Click Select existing files from Drive and List in Sheets.

-3. Select the photos or folder you want to list.
+3. Browse to the Google Drive folder where you want to save the photos.

 4. Click Select.